NickMcConnell/FAangband/docs/a-quick-demo.rst

 character, how to create different kinds of characters, how to determine which equipment to wield/wear, how to use various kinds of objects, and how to use the more than fifty different commands available to your character.
-The best resource for learning these things is the online help, which include, among other things, a complete list of all commands available to you, and a list of all the symbols which you may encounter in the dungeon, and information about creating new characters.
+The best resource for learning these things is the :doc:`manual that includes this demo <index>`.
+The in-game help, which you access by pressing ``?``, does have a list of the commands with the key and very brief description for each.